 The original request is modified to create new requests targeting each of the linked Resources in the Collection by substituting the URI in the original request with the URI of the linked Resource.
 The payload in the original request is replicated in the payload of the new requests.

-The requests shall be forwarded assuming use of the Default Interface of the linked Resources unless otherwise stated.
+The requests shall be forwarded assuming use of the Default Interface of the linked Resources.

-Requests shall only be forwarded to linked Resources that are identified by relation types "item" or "hosts" ("hosts" is the default relation type should the "rel" Link Parameter not be present).
+Requests shall only be forwarded to linked Resources that are identified by relation types "item" or "hosts" ("hosts" is the default relation type value should the "rel" Link Parameter not be present).
 Requests shall not be forwarded to linked Resources that do not contain the "item" or "hosts" relation type values.

-The Collection itself may be included in the batch response by exposing a single Link with the link relation "self" along with "item" within the Collection (i.e. "rel": ["self","item"], see also the example in section 7.6.3.4.2) and ensuring that the "if" Link Parameter of the "self" Link contains an Interface(s) that do(-es) not expose the "links" Property, i.e. "oic.if.b" and not "oic.if.baseline" or "oic.if.ll", otherwise Link resolution becomes an infinite loop7.6.3.4.2.
+Properties of the Collection Resource itself may be included in payloads using "oic.if.b" Interface by exposing a single Link with the link relation "self" along with "item" within the Collection , and ensuring that Link resolution cannot become an infinite loop due to recursive references.
+For example, if the Default Interface of the Collection is "oic.if.b", then the Server might recursively include its batch representation within its batch representation, in an endless loop.
+See 7.6.3.4.2 for an example of use of a Link containing "rel": ["self","item"] to include Properties of the Collection Resource, along with linked Resources, in "oic.if.b" payloads.

+If the Default Interface of a Collection Resource is exposed using the Link relation "self", and the Default Interface contains Properties that expose any Links, those Properties shall not be included in a batch representation which includes the "self" Link.

-Any request forwarded to a linked Resource that is also a Collection (including a "self" Link) shall also have the batch Interface applied.
+Any request forwarded to a linked Resource that is a Collection (including a "self" Link reference) shall have the Default Interface of the linked Collection Resource applied.

 All the responses from the linked Resources shall be aggregated into a single Response to the Client.
 The Server may timeout the response to a time window, the Server may choose any appropriate window based on conditions.